 - Part 4 – Recommended FREE tools for the job

-In truth, these are ones that I have used and recommend.
-However, if you are going to do anything complex with them I do recommend you test it in a non-production environment first.
-Now, lets dive into them.
+However, if you are going to do anything complex with these DMV’s, I do recommend you test it in a non-production environment first.
+Now that has being said, lets dive into them.

-If you’ve just inherited a large database with lots of big tables then this DMV can be very useful.
+If you’ve just inherited a large database with lots of big tables then the sys.dm_db_index_physical_stats DMV can be very useful.

-In addition, if you have a set of tables that are large compared to the others then it’s worth using this DMV one of the smaller tables first.
-After you get an idea of how long it takes to run this query on a smaller table and you can then work your way up to the larger tables.
+In addition, if you have a set of tables that are large compared to the others then it’s worth querying this DMV against one of the smaller tables first.
+Instead of using it against the largest table straight away.
+Afterwards, you can then work your way up to the larger tables.

 Why would you do this?
-Because, as I mentioned in a previous post most reindexing solutions only do a limited scan of your indexes for performance reasons.
-You can read that post in detail here.
+Because, as I mentioned in a previous post here most reindexing solutions only do a limited scan of your indexes for performance reasons.

-For instance, you can check what commands are running on SQL Server whilst your index maintenance is starting up on a reasonable large database.
+In fact, you can see this for yourself.
+You can check what commands are running on your SQL Server instance whilst your index maintenance is starting if you have a reasonably large database.

-So, unless the reindexing solution has been customized to cater for this, the larger indexes can end up being constantly reorganized.
+Due to the fact that once it has grown to a certain size the fragmentation percentage can stay low.
+So, unless the reindexing solution has been customized to cater for this, the larger indexes can end up being reorganized every time.

-You can verify this by selecting one of the larger tables and running the below SQL, replacing TABLENAME with the name of the table:
+You can verify this by selecting one of the larger tables and running the below SQL.
+Of course, replace the TABLENAME value with the name of the table:

 SELECT * FROM SYS.DM_DB_INDEX_PHYSICAL_STATS(DB_ID(),OBJECT_ID('TABLENAME'),NULL,NULL,'DETAILED');